Mesh Augmentation of LoRaWAN-based IoT Networks: Introduction

 There has been a rapid acceleration in the deployment of Low-Power Wide Area Networks (LPWANs) over the last decade.
 LoRaWAN~\cite{loraallianceRP002104LoRaWAN} is a prominent LPWAN standard that is particularly attractive due to its ability to operate in license-free bands, be deployable as a private as well as a public network, and provide indoor penetration.
 In a LoRaWAN network, end-devices such as sensors send information using LoRa, a long-range communication technology based on \textit{chirp spread spectrum (CSS)} to servers via one or more gateways.
 LoRaWAN use cases include water and gas metering, smart cities, precision agriculture, environmental monitoring, logistics, a set that continues to grow.

 Despite its success, however, LoRaWAN has two key problems that limit its market penetration in some scenarios.
-First, the end-devices (sensors) need to be within RF range of a gateway.
+First, the end-devices (sensors) need to be within LoRa range of a gateway.
 This is a problem in remote off-grid deployments such as environmental monitoring in the arctic, or fire monitoring in wildland forests.
-It is also an issue in RF-challenged settings such as industrial IoT, hard-to-reach water meters and leak detection in factories.
-In many such cases, adding additional LoRaWAN gateways near the end device is not an option due to the lack of wireline power, lack of Internet backhaul, prohibitive cost or installation difficulty.

-The second key problem is that long range comes at the expense of high energy consumption.
-The longer the distance to the gateway, the higher the spreading factor required by LoRa, and hence more energy is expended by the end-device.
-In fact, the energy expenditure per useful bit can increase by a factor of more than 20x as the distance increases from 1 km to 6 km~\cite{bouguera2018energy}.
+It is also an issue and in RF-challenged settings such as industrial IoT, and hard-to-reach water meters.
+Second, long range in LoRa comes at the expense of high energy consumption.
+The longer the distance to the gateway, the higher the spreading factor required by LoRa, and the greater the energy expended by the end-device.
+In fact, the energy expenditure per useful bit can increase by a factor of $>$20x as the distance increases from 1 km to 6 km~\cite{bouguera2018energy}.
 Longer range also results in reduced data rate.
-While adding additional gateways with cellular or other backhaul is possible, and is the de facto solution, it may be expensive, and may not practical in many cases as mentioned earlier.
+In many such cases, adding additional LoRaWAN gateways near the end device is not an option due to the lack of line power and/or Internet connectivity, prohibitive cost or installation difficulty.
+Satellite-based options such as Starlink are also prohibitively expensive and unwieldy for many such use cases.

+The current de facto solution to these problems is to add LoRaWAN gateways closer to the end devices.
+Unfortunately, in many use cases, including those mentioned above, this is not an option due the lack of line power and/or Internet connectivity, prohibitive cost or installation difficulty.

 In an attempt to address these issues, the LoRa Alliance has recently published the LoRaWAN Relay Specification~\cite{loraallianceRelaySpec}.
-End-devices implementing this specification can function as a relay for up to 16 other end devices to relay their messages to the gateway.
-However, it is only a partial solution to the problem since a message can pass through only one relay, limiting the range extension.
+A LoRaWAN Relay placed between end devices and the gateway can forward their messages to and from the gateway.
+However, it is only a partial solution since the standard only accommodates one relay, limiting the range extension.
 Further, the specification limits the number of end-devices that can use the relay, and requires changes to the end-devices using the relay, as well as to the LoRaWAN server.
-There is also a plethora of published work on mesh networking over LoRa, but these simply use LoRa as the physical layer and are not compatible with the LoRaWAN standard.
+There is also a plethora of published work on mesh networking over LoRa, and a few products such as Meshtastic~\cite{Meshtastic} and NeoMesh~\cite{NeoMesh}, but these are traditional mesh networks that use LoRa as the physical layer, and are not compatible with LoRa\textit{WAN} -- for example, they cannot support critical LoRaWAN end-device functions such as over-the-air authentication, downlink RX window timing, end-device SF and power control etc. in a multi-hop manner, whereas LIMA can.